catalin-hanga/simulink-AI-agent/README.md

 streamlit run main.py
 ```
 The app can be accessed in the browser at http://localhost:8501/ <br>
-(Ideally, the broswer should be placed on the right side of the screen, like in the above demo)
+(Ideally, the broswer should be placed on the right half side of the screen, like in the above demo)

 ### From the command line
 ```